 Step 1 – Maximise your R&D Claims

-Expenditure on materials and consumables used for the development of prototypes are eligible for R&D tax claims.
-However, any materials consumed as a result of the development of a first in class prototype, which is then sold on, are not.
-Anything that has been scrapped or transformed during the R&D process as a result of failed prototypes are eligible.
+Firstly, expenditure on materials and consumables used for the development of prototypes are eligible for R&D tax claims.
+However, materials consumed as a result of the development of a first-in-class prototype, and sold, are not.
+Likewise, anything that has been scrapped or transformed during the R&D process due to failed prototypes is eligible.

-If consumables, such as light, power, or heat, are transformed in the process, they can be claimed for.
-So if your team work in an office, a % the utility bill can be included in your tax credit claim.
+Furthermore, if consumables, such as light, power, or heat, are transformed in the process, they can be claimed for.
+So if your team works in an office, a % the utility bill can be included in your tax credit claim.

 Maximise your R&D by claiming costs associated with subcontractors or EPWs.
 Many companies still claim exclusively on internal costs.
 Subcontractors or EPWs involved in related activity qualify as R&D expenditure.

 Subcontracting and unconnected EPW costs qualify.
 However, only 65% of the costs are considered.
 Up to 100% of connected EPW costs can be considered.